09Catho/repo-scanner-pro/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---

-## 📝 License

-This project is built with [Lovable](https://lovable.dev) and is available for personal and commercial use.

----

 ## 🙏 Acknowledgments

-- **Lovable** - For the amazing full-stack platform
 - **GitHub API** - For providing comprehensive developer data
 - **shadcn/ui** - For beautiful, accessible components
 - **Recharts** - For powerful data visualization

 ---

-## 📞 Support

-For support, please visit [Lovable Documentation](https://docs.lovable.dev) or join our [Discord community](https://discord.com/channels/1119885301872070706/1280461670979993613).

 ---